 Together Mr. R and I are sterile and that’s okay.
 Sometimes infertility slaps us in the face, but mostly we just go on with life.
 It is what it is, but we have seen many mighty miracles along the journey.

 We have three beautiful children through the miracle of adoption.
 And yes, I do believe that adoption is a miracle especially when there are other options out there.
-Our boys are 16 months apart and each have their own incredible story.
-However, there are some common threads in each: Each of their birth mothers were wildly in love with them and still are.
+Our big boys are 16 months apart and each have their own incredible story as does our baby.
+However, there are some common threads in each of their stories: Each of their birth mothers were wildly in love with them and still are.
 Each of their birth mothers chose adoption for them so that their child would grow up with a mom and dad that loved each other and were committed to each other.
 Each of their adoptions were very hard–there were a lot of tears on all sides.
 Each of their adoptions are very open to this day.